RetroDECK/RetroDECK/wiki-rtd/docs/wiki_faq_howto/faq.md

 You will need to manually configure the input to match your device and might need to tweak more settings if you try it on a none Steam Deck device.
 There might also be some hardware specific bugs.
 </details>

-## Will you support Windows or Windows based devices like the ROG Ally?
+### Will you support Windows or Windows based devices like the ROG Ally?
 <details><summary>Click here to see the answer</summary>
 No, RetroDECK doesn't support Windows currently and there are no plans to do so.
 As an alternative you could try https://www.retrobat.ovh that offers similar functionality in a Windows environment.
 How ever if you install a Linux distribution on your device instead you can try out RetroDECK.
 </details>

-## Will you support MacOS?
+### Will you support MacOS?
 <details><summary>Click here to see the answer</summary>
 Not supported and not planned.
 </details>

-## Will you support Android/IOS or ARM devices.
+### Will you support Android/IOS or ARM devices.
 <details><summary>Click here to see the answer</summary>
 Not supported, ES-DE does support the ARM emulators but it is a very different landscape.
-Maybe one day in the far future, but it would need to be a different experience.
+Maybe one day in the far future, but it would need to be a different experience as the emulators and other systems would not be the same.
 </details>

-# Feature request questions:
+## Feature Requests

-## Will you implement X/Y/Z emulator?
+### Will you implement X/Y/Z emulator?
 <details><summary>Click here to see the answer</summary>

 Our goal is to implement and configure a selection of the best emulators for each system.
 If your favorite system is not integrated you can request its integration by opening an issue on this github page.

 </details>

-## Will you implement none emulator software inside of RetroDECK like Batocera?
+### Will you implement none emulator software inside of RetroDECK like Batocera?
 <details><summary>Click here to see the answer</summary>
 We do have plans for a ports downloader / manager in the future.
 </details>

-## I have a good idea on a new feature, how do I suggest it?
+### I have a good idea on a new feature, how do I suggest it?
 <details><summary>Click here to see the answer</summary>
 Check if the request already exists in the issue list on github, if not you can make a new issue and suggest it.
 If you want to discuss before submitting feel free to post your ideas in our discord community.
 </details>

-# Updates and versioning questions:
+## RetroDECK Updates

-## What does the "b" stand for in the versioning number?
+### What does the "b" stand for in the versioning number?
 <details><summary>Click here to see the answer</summary>
 It stands for Beta.
 </details>

-## How do I update RetroDECK?
+### How do I update RetroDECK?
 <details><summary>Click here to see the answer</summary>
 Updates to RetroDECK is handled automatically via your software manager when there is a new version released.